 Understanding Genius Brands Intl's Unusual Options Activity

-On Wednesday, shares of Genius Brands Intl (NASDAQ:GNUS) saw unusual options activity.
-After the option alert, the stock price moved down to $1.69.
+Shares of Genius Brands Intl (NASDAQ:GNUS) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $1.68.

 Three Ways Options Activity Is ‘Unusual'